grafana/grafana-plugin-examples/README.md

 ### Testing against latest versions of Grafana

 The GitHub workflow `.github/workflows/integration-tests.yml` finds all plugin examples identified by the existence of `src/plugin.json`.
-For every example plugin build scripts will be run to confirm the plugins can be built against intended and canary NPM packages.
-Any example plugin that has a cypress directory defined will run the following:
+For every example plugin, build scripts will be run to confirm the plugins can be built against intended and canary NPM packages.
+Any example plugin that has a playwright.config.ts file will run the following:

 1. Build the plugin with the provided version of Grafana packages and test against the provided version of Grafana
    - _asserting the plugin works with its expected versions_